xailient-public/docs/docs/container.md

     Providing an `SDK_LINK` takes precedence over placing the Xailient SDK file in the "input" directory.
 Therefore, be aware when swapping in different Xailient SDKs.

+!!!
+Note
+      Make sure to include __double quotes around the SDK download link, input/output directories__.
+The link may contain characters like `&` that can cause problems if not quoted, the directories may include white spaces which can also cause problems if not quoted.

 <br>
 ## Default Behaviour